 Overall verdict

-Giffgaff is a little different to most mobile networks, as it only offers 30-day SIM-only deals.
+Giffgaff is a little different to most major mobile networks, as its main offering is its range of SIM-only deals.
 That’s great if you like the flexibility of changing your plan every month, but not so good if you don’t own a phone and need a subsidised handset as part of a mobile contract.

-There’s not much in the way of perks and the lack of a dedicated customer support will put some people off, but you can tether your phone on all its plans and it’s one of the few networks to offer unlimited data (though be aware 4G data is capped at 20GB on unlimited data plans).
+There’s not much in the way of perks and the lack of a dedicated customer support will put some people off, but you can tether your phone on all its plans and it’s one of the few networks to still offer inclusive EU roaming (though this is capped at a rather low 5GB a month, compared to other networks offering the same thing).

 If you own your own phone and are looking for cheapish SIM-only deals, giffgaff is a good option.